Ending TRICARE Retired Reserve Coverage

 Voluntarily End Coverage

-You may choose to end your coverage at any time.
+You may choose to end TRICARE Retired Reserve coverage at any time.
+You may end the entire plan or coverage for an individual family member.
 Take the following actions to end your coverage:

 - Log on to the DMDC Reserve Component Purchased TRICARE Application and follow the instructions to "Disenroll"